Assistax: A Multi-Agent Hardware-Accelerated Reinforcement Learning Benchmark for Assistive Robotics: Results

 \subsection{Runtime Experiments}

-A key benefit of implementing the environment in JAX is the significant speed-up in training pipelines, as it allows reinforcement learning to leverage hardware acceleration.
-In terms of wall-clock time, a typical IPPO training run of 30 million environment time-steps takes roughly 20 minutes when using 512 vectorized environments; in comparison, the equivalent training run for Assistive gym (with RLlib multiprocessing \cite{liang2018rllibabstractionsdistributedreinforcement}) take 8.3 hours, resulting in an approximate speed up of of 25$\times$ over the original assistive-gym.
-Figure \ref{fig:vec_speed} shows how the scaling of the steps per second scale with the number of vectorized environment for an IPPO training run.
-Table \ref{tab:open_loop_sps} shows the open-loop speeds compared with assistive gym, in which we run the environments with no RL training.
+A key benefit of implementing the environment in JAX is the significant speed-up in RL training pipelines.
+To contextualise the results presented here, a typical Assistax IPPO training run of 40 million environment timesteps takes roughly 20 minutes with 1024 parallel environments (see Appendix~\ref{app:runtimes}); the equivalent run in Assistive Gym using RLlib multiprocessing~\citep{liang2018rllibabstractionsdistributedreinforcement} takes approximately 8.3 hours.
+This yields a roughly 25$\times$ wall-clock reduction, though we note this comparison is indicative rather than controlled---many factors beyond raw simulation speed, such as the RLlib parallelisation strategy used in Assistive Gym, affect end-to-end training time.
+Figure~\ref{fig:vec_speed} shows how steps per second scale with the number of vectorised environments.
+Table~\ref{tab:sps_table} reports open-loop simulation speeds compared with Assistive Gym, providing an upper bound on potential speed-ups.
+Beyond environment throughput, JAX also enables vectorisation across training runs, seeds, and hyperparameter settings, making sweeps and rigorous evaluations far more efficient.